gwenythashlie/AirGuardian/README.md

 ## 📖 Overview

-**Air Guardian** is an advanced IoT-based air quality monitoring system designed to enhance safety in indoor environments.
+**Air Guardian** is an advanced IoT-based air quality monitoring system designed to enhance safety in outdoor environments.
 Powered by an **ESP32**, the system continuously monitors **temperature, humidity, smoke, carbon monoxide, dust, and sound levels** in real time.

 A key feature of Air Guardian is its **Automated Barrier Control System 🚧**, which physically restricts access to a room when hazardous air conditions are detected.
 The system also provides a **standalone web dashboard 📊** for live data visualization and monitoring.